mc-shin/TaskFlow.v2/replit.md

 ## Overview

 This is a full-stack task management application built with React, Express, and Drizzle ORM.
-The application provides a Korean-language dashboard for managing tasks with features like status tracking, user assignment, activity logging, and calendar integration.
+The application provides a Korean-language dashboard for managing tasks with features like status tracking, user assignment, activity logging, calendar integration, and comprehensive meeting management.
 The system uses a modern tech stack with TypeScript throughout and includes comprehensive UI components powered by shadcn/ui.

 ## User Preferences